 Whether you're an instructor leading a photography course or a student putting together a portfolio, creating a Blurb or MagCloud publication is a great way to get things into print.
-Below are some tips for the smoothest possible experience.
+Follow these tips for the smoothest possible experience.

 Leave enough time

 We can't stress this enough: leave more time than you think you'll need.

-Designing, editing, and proofreading your book will take more time than you think just to design your book.
-Also, it typically takes about 5 business days to print, trim and bind books, and shipping time is on top of that.
+Designing, editing, and proofreading your book will take more time than expected.
+Then it typically takes about 5 business days to print, trim, and bind your books, not including shipping time.
 We can't rush orders through production, not even for an extra fee.

 If you'd like to make revisions after receiving your book leave time for that, too.

-And hey, sometimes things go wrong: an order might need to be reprinted last minute, or a shipment might be delayed en route.
-So leave as much extra time as possible just in case.
+Remember, sometimes things go wrong: an order might need to be reprinted last minute, or a shipment might be delayed en route.
+So leave as much extra time as possible, just in case.

 After uploading and ordering your book you might realize you need to change something.
 Blurb can't change the content of your book for you.
 But if you just placed the order, you have a three-hour window to cancel a Blurb order yourself.
 (Here are instructions for cancelling MagCloud orders).
 You can then upload and order the corrected version.

 Remember, you have to cancel the order yourself within the three-hour window.
 Our support team can't cancel orders for you.